Names in the Neighborhood: Rogers School

 Decatur School at 7711 43rd Ave NE was closed for interior renovation for a year 2016-2017 and then re-opened with an Accelerated Education program.
 A new school, Thornton Creek, was built on the site on the 40th Ave NE side so there are now two functioning elementary schools on that block.

-Elementary schools which have already been torn down and replaced are Olympic Hills at 13018 20th Ave NE, and Pinehurst on 15th Ave NE at NE 115th Street.
-The name Pinehurst is no longer being used because the new building has a program named for an environmentalist, Hazel Wolf.
+Elementary schools which have already been torn down and replaced are Olympic Hills at 13018 20th Ave NE, and Hazel Wolf-Pinehurst at 11530 12th Ave NE.

-As of November 2021 a new building is under construction for Northgate Elementary School at 11725 1st Ave NE, alongside the present building.
-The new building will open in September 2023 and the name of the school has been changed to James Baldwin Elementary.
+A new building for Northgate Elementary School, 11725 1st Ave NE, opened in September 2023 and the name of the school was changed to James Baldwin Elementary.

 Parking lot, foreground, is the footprint of Maple Leaf School which was torn down.

 The Maple Leaf School, 3216 NE 100th Street, was torn down.
 The site stood vacant for many years while the school district still owned it, and the surrounding community disputed as to whether to preserve the site as a park or not.
-The site was later sold to a developer and there are houses there now, as well as a parking lot for the adjacent Maple Leaf Lutheran Church.
+The eastern side of the site was later sold to a developer and there are houses there now.

-Two other landmarked buildings in the Wedgwood area are the Northeast Branch Library at 6801 35th Ave NE, and the Theodora (now a regular apartment building) on the southwest corner of 68th.
+Two other landmarked buildings in the Wedgwood area are the Northeast Branch Library at 6801 35th Ave NE, and the Theodora (now a regular apartment building) on the southwest corner of the intersection of NE 68th Street.

 About Wedgwood in Seattle History